INRIA/scikit-learn-mooc/slides/trees.md

 # What is a decision tree?

-And how does it build classification and regression models
+How does it build classification and regression models ?

 ???